seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-ideal-mining.md

 As I've explained, this would involve:

 * All pools use PPS.
-* All pool use a one-dimensional fee.
+* All pools use a one-dimensional fee.
 * Drivechain activates, and is used for L2 payouts (from pools to hashers).

 But we could improve it further...